ibm-cloud-docs/mas-ms/getting-started.md

 ## Next steps
 {: #next-steps}

-Designate member(s) of your staff to subscribe to the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center) in order to receive important information and notifications regarding your environment(s):
+1. Designate member(s) of your staff to subscribe to the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center) in order to receive important information and notifications regarding your environment(s):

 https://status.suite.maximo.com

-Refer to the Reference section for further information on MAS-MS operations and support, maintenance, security and the additional topics.
+2. Add additional users to your account, login to Maximo Application Suite, click the administration icon in the menu bar, and select Administration > Users.

-To add additional users to your account, login to Maximo Application Suite, click the administration icon in the menu bar, and select Administration > Users.
+3. Refer to the Reference section for further information on MAS-MS operations and support, maintenance, security and the additional topics.

 For further details on IBM Maximo Application Suite, please refer to IBM Maximo Application Suite documentation: